SwarSne/IISc/README.md

-This is the works I have done at IISc
+This are the works I have done at IISc